These smothered potatoes and sausage make the perfect side dish. They’re easy to make, budget friendly, and of course delicious!

 - Place the peeled & sliced potatoes in a large bowl with water to prevent the potatoes from browning, then dice up the other ingredients.

-- Pour the vegetable oil in a large skillet, and heat the oil over medium heat.
+- Pour the vegetable oil into a large skillet and heat the oil over medium heat.

-- Now drain, and pat dry the potatoes, then add in the potatoes into the hot oil, and fry.
+- Now drain and pat dry the potatoes, then add the potatoes to the hot oil, and fry.

 - Once the potatoes start to get nice and tender, add in the peppers and onions.